Golden Antelope Press

 Welcome!

 Golden Antelope Press is a small press operated in conjunction with, or spun off from, its sister presses, the more scholarly Blazing Sapphire and Naciketas Presses.
 The focus of this press is creative works of fiction and poetry.
-So far Golden Antelope has published forty-eight books, with another in the pipeline.
+So far Golden Antelope has published forty-nine books, with two currently in the pipeline.
 (Blazing Sapphire and Naciketas have a total of thirty-four.)
 We try to do about four books per year, and have had to turn down many wonderful projects.

-We're open to receive new submissions about half of each year; the window is closed now but will reopen in May and stay open until November.
+We're open to receive new submissions about half of each year; the window is now open until November 1, 2024.
 Please see our submission guidelines if you'd like to send us a sample.

 Recent Activities

-We are currently finishing work on Shari Lane's Two Over Easy All Day Long, a novel set mainly in a diner in rural Oregon and featuring a dozen characters you might find puzzling or even annoying, until something they say (or avoid saying) clicks, and you understand a bit more about...people.
+In May, we released Shari Lane's Two Over Easy All Day Long, a novel set mainly in a diner in rural Oregon and featuring a dozen characters you might find puzzling or even annoying, until something they say (or avoid saying) clicks, and you understand a bit more about...humans.
+Or dogs.
 After careers as (1) a Latin teacher, (2) a Montessori preschool head, and (3) a lawyer specializing in employment issues, Shari Lane has fully embraced her love of words, her sense that writers help create empathy and build bridges, that their tools include the belly laugh, the blank and silent stare, the missing puzzle pieces.
 Two Over Easy has all of these; we hope you'll find yourself reading it soon.
 (The author now lives on Lopez Island in Washington where she writes, manages and edits non-fiction for SHARK REEF Literary Magazine, and hosts a regular open mic for local writers.)

 Our History